Laser cutting: Methods

-There are many different methods in cutting using lasers, with different types used to cut different material.
-Some of the methods are vaporization, melt and blow, melt blow and burn, thermal stress cracking, scribing, cold cutting and burning stabilized laser cutting.
+There are many different methods of cutting using lasers, with different types used to cut different materials.
+Some of the methods are vaporization, melt and blow, melt blow and burn, thermal stress cracking, scribing, cold cutting, and burning stabilized laser cutting.

 Vaporization cutting

-In vaporization cutting the focused beam heats the surface of the material to flashpoint point and generates a keyhole.
+In vaporization cutting, the focused beam heats the surface of the material to a flashpoint and generates a keyhole.
 The keyhole leads to a sudden increase in absorptivity quickly deepening the hole.
-As the hole deepens and the material boils, vapor generated erodes the molten walls blowing eject out and further enlarging the hole.
-Non melting material such as wood, carbon and thermoset plastics are usually cut by this method.
+As the hole deepens and the material boils, vapor generated erodes the molten walls blowing ejection out and further enlarging the hole.
+Nonmelting materials such as wood, carbon, and thermoset plastics are usually cut by this method.

 Melt and blow

 Melt and blow or fusion cutting uses high-pressure gas to blow molten material from the cutting area, greatly decreasing the power requirement.
-First the material is heated to melting point then a gas jet blows the molten material out of the kerf avoiding the need to raise the temperature of the material any further.
+First, the material is heated to melting point then a gas jet blows the molten material out of the kerf avoiding the need to raise the temperature of the material any further.
 Materials cut with this process are usually metals.

 Thermal stress cracking

 Brittle materials are particularly sensitive to thermal fracture, a feature exploited in thermal stress cracking.
 A beam is focused on the surface causing localized heating and thermal expansion.
 This results in a crack that can then be guided by moving the beam.
 The crack can be moved in order of m/s.
-It is usually used in cutting of glass.
+It is usually used in the cutting of glass.